Go back to Blogs

 What if your child refuses to go on a scheduled visitation?
 This problematic situation is something that co-parents may experience.

-If your child is young, it can be gut-wrenching to pick up a child who is kicking and screaming and force them to get into a car for their scheduled visitation.
-If your child is a teenager, it is probably physically impossible to force them to go.
+If your child is young, it can be gut-wrenching to pick up a child who is kicking and screaming for a scheduled visitation.

-Children refuse to go on visitation for many reasons.
+Children might refuse to go on visitation for many reasons.
 Your child may be concerned about missing an important social event or time with friends.
 Your child may be angry or resentful at you and your co-parent for separating and is rebelling against you.
-Your child may feel guilty for leaving you, especially if you’ve been bad-mouthing your co-parent or if you get upset or agitated when they get ready to go.
+Additionally, your child may feel guilty for leaving you.

 In these situations, it is important to remember that you can be held in contempt of court for violating your custody agreement.
 It is your responsibility as a parent to ensure your minor children adhere to the custody and visitation agreement, just like it is your responsibility as a parent to ensure your minor children go to school.